yatunyi15075/quote-generator/README.md

 # Quote Generator

-A simple web application built with React to generate and customize quotes.
+This is a simple web application built with ReactJs, which is meant to generate and customize quotes.

 ## Features